omerhakim/Mode_2_Project/README.md

 Using publicly available data, I tried to examine which dependent variables can predict the feeling of happiness among people.
 My dependent variable was the Happiness score from "The World Happiness Report 2017".
 I collected additional data from the world bank sources, and was able eventually to have a model with a resulting Adjusted R^2 of .711.

 # Procedure

-Getting the Data
-I downloaded two data-sets from kaggle.com: "The World Happiness Report" and World Bank Data regarding the countries of the world.
-After cleaning the Data I created one joint merged pandas data frame.
+Getting the Data: I downloaded two data-sets from kaggle.com: "The World Happiness Report" and World Bank Data regarding the countries of the world.
+After cleaning the Data I created one joint pandas data frame.
 I also scraped "GINI Coefficient" table from indexmundi.com.

 # Cleaning the Data